Breed Facts

 MYOTONIC OR TENNESSEE FAINTING GOAT

 The breed’s history can be traced back to the 1880s.
 An itinerant farm laborer named John Tinsley came to central Tennessee, reputedly from Nova Scotia.
-Tinsley had with him four unusual, stiff goats.
-Goats of this type gradually became known across the region.
+Tinsley had with him four unusual, “Stiff” goats.
+The goats and their offspring were purchased from Tinsley by his employer, Dr. Mayberry.
+This type of goat gradually became known across the region.
 They were less apt to climb fences and escape from pastures than other goats, and their muscular conformation and high reproductive rate were also valued.
-Farmers began to appreciate them, and the numbers of “stiff,” “nervous,” or “fainting” goats increased.
-During the 1950s, some Tennessee Fainting goats were taken to the hill country of central Texas.
-They were further selected for meat qualities, including larger size, and came to be known as “Wooden Leg” goats.
+Farmers began to appreciate them, and the numbers of “Stiff,” “Nervous,” or “Fainting” goats increased.
+During the 1950s, some Tennessee Fainting goats were taken to the hill country of central Texas where they were further selected for meat qualities, including larger size, and came to be known as “Wooden Leg” goats.

 In the late 1980s, both the Tennessee and Texas branches of this breed were rediscovered.
-The new enthusiasm for the goats diverged into two major endeavors.
-One group of breeders worked in the historic tradition, emphasizing the meat qualities of the animals and selecting for growth rate, conformation, and reproductive efficiency.
+The renewed enthusiasm for the goats produced two types of breeders.
+One group focused on the historic tradition, emphasizing the meat qualities of the animals and selecting for growth rate, conformation, and reproductive efficiency.
 The other group selected for extreme stiffness and small size, promoting the breed as a novelty animal.

-The Tennessee Fainting goat is gaining attention for its combination of meat traits with reproductive efficiency, and it is increasingly recognized as an important genetic resource in the United States.
-Goats are being used both as purebreds and for crossing with other breeds, especially the Boer goat, a recent import from South Africa.
-While crossbreeding can demonstrate the genetic value of the Tennessee Fainting goat, overuse of purebred does for crossing would threaten the survival of this unique and important American goat breed.
-It is a high conservation priority.
+The Tennessee Fainting goat is popular for its combination of meat traits and reproductive efficiency, and it is increasingly recognized as an important genetic resource as they are a uniquely American breed.
+They are being used both as purebreds and for crossing with other breeds.
+While crossbreeding can demonstrate the genetic value of the Tennessee Fainting goat, overuse of purebred does for crossing can threaten the survival of this unique and important goat breed.

 Did you know: